-Our current period is marked with a sort of hysteria around our perception of events, how they seem to be accelerating and compounding at rates beyond our ability to comprehend them.
-As if every story we tell is overwhelmed by the clamoring of millions of other voices, and we can no longer hear ourselves.
+This time is marked with a sort of hysteria around our perception of events, how they seem to be accelerating and compounding at rates beyond our ability to understand.
+As if every story we tell is overwhelmed by the clamoring of millions of other voices.

 Our diagnoses of this phenomenon often seek to narrow and name causality.
 We blame technology, or monopolistic companies or industries, or foreign powers, or intelligence agencies, or deceptive advertisers, or vigilante mobs, or mainstream news media.
 Each effort of analysis may be narrowly true within the frame of a specific argument, but zoom out to examine the larger arc of our discourse, and we see instead our moral anxieties; it turns out that our diagnostics themselves contain pathologies.